annsanity/annsanity/README.md

 ### 🔭 I’m working on

-- Projects for enahancing my learning.
+- Projects for enhancing my learning.
 - Landing a full time role.

 ### 🌱 I’m learning